Azure/Oracle-Workloads-for-Azure/omat/README.md

 ## How to use the tool

-Follow steps below for an example usage

-* Clone the repo
-* Run PowerShell command line and navigate to `omat` folder.
+* Run PowerShell in Administrator mode.
+* Copy and paste following command line into PowerShell window to set up the tool.
+This will create a folder **C:\OMAT** and download all required files into that folder.
+If you want to use a different folder, change the path in the command below.
+Setup script will also install Azure CLI if not already installed.

+    ```powershell
+    New-Item -ItemType Directory -Force -Path C:\OMAT;Set-Location C:\OMAT;Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser;Invoke-WebRequest -Uri https://raw.githubusercontent.com/Azure/Oracle-Workloads-for-Azure/master/omat/setup.ps1 -OutFile .\setup.ps1;Unblock-File -Path .\setup.ps1;.\setup.ps1
+    ```

 * Copy all AWR files you collected in a folder: C:\AWR.
 * Run `omat.ps1` as below

     ```powershell